fennecpixels/FractureOnline/docs/6 Species/Coraxi.md

 Once the new species were settled, their increasing need for wood threatened the Coraxi forests.
 Some groups began to copy the primitive structures they had watched many humans build, whereas some turned to hostility.
 Those that copied spread out into open heathlands as an emerging tribal community; those that fought stayed in the forests and regressed into a strongly territorial force, though passive to other Coraxi.
 Both groups would accommodate the other when needed—the decision was seen as one of survival for the entire species, not just the individual.

 As the new species—a name which stuck with the elves, orcs, and  humans—developed their technology rapidly, tribal Coraxi were often the target of hunts due to their size.
-One Cora could feed a family for up to six months.
+One Cora could feed a family for half a winter.
 Some humans tried to eat Coraxi regularly, but domestication repeatedly failed; humans didn’t know nor care that their food was as intelligent as themselves.
 This ignorance meant that many humans raided the tribal Coraxi, who they thought were the same as those that defended the forest.
 The population never recovered from this war.

 Numbers dropped almost exponentially, and Coraxi faced a serious threat of extinction.
 Territorial Coraxi lost their war and settled in the last few communities.
 Eventually, only one tribe remained—no longer needed as food, many hoped that humans would want to protect the species that helped them.
 The final assault on the last tribe was not led by humans, but by Snow Elves—the emerging Snowblood family, who saw the Coraxi as a species to fight for sport, would attack in the dusk.